Eventyret/DevHangout/README.md

 There is a known glitch with the FAB button regarding the Name property been undefined.
 I tried multiple fixes, but as this has been intermitted bug I decided late on that I would remove the name to give the user a better experience until I could hunt down the proper cause.

 This has been proven to be if a user is logged in and come back the token will have expired.
 This will then cause it to throw an error.
-Normally for now a workaround has been a force refresh and then click the button again.
+Normally, for now, a workaround has been a force refresh and then click the button again.

 There is also a known bug in Firefox (63.0b7) Developer Edition where the button won't work at all.
-It seems to be a issue with ng-bootstrap and the way the modal is opened.
-Regardless of how its opened it will throw an error that the component it's trying to open is undefined.
-Currently I'm waiting on a fix.
+It seems to be an issue with ng-bootstrap and the way the modal is opened.
+Regardless of how its opened, it will throw an error that the component it's trying to open is undefined.
+Currently, I'm waiting on a fix.
 [More Info](https://github.com/ng-bootstrap/ng-bootstrap/issues/2509)

 ## Installing and building